-FISH SAMPLED FROM LAKE GREGORY
+FISH SAMPLED FROM LAFAYETTE RESERVOIR

-The fish sampling data used in these advisories were retrieved from the California Environmental Data Exchange Network (CEDEN).
-Samples were excluded that are not legal to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity and professional judgment (as described in OEHHA, 2005).
-A summary of all fish species included in these advisories is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.
+The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the State's repository for environmental data.
+Samples were excluded when the fish were not legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity and professional judgment (as described in OEHHA, 2005).
+A summary of all fish species included in this advisory is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.